 Watch the video

-The white masks of Gabon, itengi , (pl. bitengi) were associated with the various secret societies of Gabon, including the Bwiti, Bwete, and the Mwiri ("to lead"), the latter being spread over several levels of initiation, to which all Punu men belonged, and whose emblem was the caiman (hence, for some, the saurian scaled pattern).
+They were associated with the various secret societies of Gabon, including the Bwiti, Bwete, and the Mwiri ("to lead"), the latter being spread over several levels of initiation, to which all Punu men belonged, and whose emblem was the caiman.
 The Punu did not use any mask in the rituals of the Bwiti, unlike the Tsogo.
-This object, evocative of a dead young woman, was displayed during the Okuyi dance.
-These powerful secret societies, which also had a judicial function, included several dances, among which the Leopard Dance, the Esomba Dance, the Mukuyi Dance or the Okuyi Dance, depending on the place, acrobatic dance on stilts, being the most widespread.
-In some villages, at dawn or at dusk, the Okuyi was accompanied by songs in an esoteric language that only the initiated could understand.
-(Punu,L. Perrois and C. Grand-Dufay)
+These powerful secret societies, which also had a judicial function, included several dances, including the leopard dance, the Esomba, the Mukuyi, and the dance of the Okuyi on stilts, which is still the most widespread.
+This kaolin bleached face mask, evocative of a dead woman, was displayed during the dance called Okuyi, where the dancer, equipped with a flypaper, was draped with a garment hiding his identity from the public.

 This item is sold with its certificate of authenticity